zjchen666/cryptography/security_measures.md

     _Executable and Linkable Format (ELF)_: When a program is compiled, the ELF headers can specify that the stack should be non-executable.
 This is often the default behavior unless explicitly overridden.
 The "-z noexecstack" linker option modifies the ELF headers to include a note that the stack should be non-executable.
     _Hardware Support_: Modern CPUs include a feature known as the NX (No Execute) bit, which allows the operating system to mark certain memory regions as non-executable.
 The Linux kernel uses this feature to enforce non-executable stack policies.
+7. ### Kernel Address Display Restriction
+When attackers try to develop "run anywhere" exploits for kernel vulnerabilities, they frequently need to know the location of internal kernel structures.
+By treating kernel addresses as sensitive information, those locations are not visible to regular local users.
+Starting with Ubuntu 11.04, /proc/sys/kernel/kptr_restrict is set to "1" to block the reporting of known kernel address leaks.
+Additionally, various files and directories were made readable only by the root user: /boot/vmlinuz*, /boot/System.map*, /sys/kernel/debug/, /proc/slabinfo
 ## References:
 https://wiki.ubuntu.com/Security/Features/Historical